A 14 km walk taking in 17 points of interest on the Battlefield of Waterloo

 By public transport: From Brussels, get to the railway station of Braine-L’Alleud (so not Waterloo) by catching a train from Brussels Midi/Centraal in the direction of Charleroi.
 From Braine l’Alleud station take the bus LIGNE W to the Route du Lion stop (5 minutes – 1.80 €).

-Note: This is a walking tour of the battlefield.
+Note: This is a walking tour of the battlefield of Waterloo.
 It covers some of the farms and buildings that played a key role in the battle, as well as some monuments and memorials erected afterwards.
 It does not describe the main museums, which I will cover in a later post, and which involve payment.

 So, armed and prepared, let’s set off.
 I was lucky to have a beautiful sunny day.
 I hope you are equally fortunate.